auth0/docs/articles/connections/social/twitter.md

 If you are seeing errors, refer to the following troubleshooting steps.

-### User’s email address is missing from retrieved user profile.
+### User's email address is missing from retrieved user profile

 If you are using Auth0 developer keys, this functionality will not work; you will need to use your Twitter Consumer Key and Consumer Secret.